Local Flavor

 Quality Testing

-Third-party testing plays an essential in delivering consistent, quality malt for distillers and brewers.
+Third-party testing is essential in delivering consistent, quality malt for distillers and brewers.
 We partner with Hartwick College and Montana State University to provide data on both our raw material supply as well as our finished products.
-We uphold strict standards regarding protein, germination, moisture, and fungal growth when selecting our raw materials.
+When selecting our raw materials, we uphold strict standards regarding protein, germination, moisture, and fungal growth.
 Each lot is tested in-house and at one of these institutions.
-A full malt analysis is conducted on every batch we produce in the malt house.
-Specific batch data is available to our customers.
+A complete malt analysis is conducted on every batch we produce in the malt house.
+Specific batch data is available to our customers- just ask!